grantcolley/dotnetwhat/README.md

 The constant factor is about twice that of a single pass, but asymptotically it is still `O(n)` and uses `O(1)` additional memory.

 #### Copy to new array
-If allocating a new array is acceptable.
+If allocating a new array is acceptable then.

 ```C#
 public static int[] Rotate(int[] nums, int k)